DrTreEsq/GitHub_Portfolio/README.md

 <h3> Certificates </h3>

-<p> Finishing Professional Education before Masters Commences this Fall! </p>
+<p> Finishing Professional and Prepatory Education for Masters which is Commencing this Fall! </p>

 1. DeepLearning.AI: TensorFlow Developer Data and Deployment Specialization Certificate, in progress📍